josdem/hugo/content/techtalk/spring/spring_boot_web_testing.md

 }
 ```

 That's it, to count users in our response we can use: `jsonPath("$.*", hasSize(1)`.
-Finally, let's validate a negative scenario where our endpoint is receiving an invalid `UUID`.
+Finally, let's validate a negative scenario where our endpoint receives an invalid `UUID`.

 ```java
 @Test